 Arturo Rodríguez, Senior Market Leader for Ibero-America at the Value Reporting Foundation, added:

-We are very grateful to SMS Latin America for facilitating the Spanish translation of the <IR> Framework.
+We are very grateful to SMS Latin America for facilitating the Spanish translation of the Integrated Reporting Framework.
 Their work in this area has been, and will continue to be, key in helping companies and other entities in the region on their path to preparing integrated reports.
-This has become more relevant with the creation of the International Sustainability Standards Board (ISSB) under the IFRS Foundation as the principles and concepts of the <IR> Framework will be used as a conceptual basis to establish the connectivity between the International Financial Reporting Standards (IFRS) and the new ISSB Sustainability Disclosure Standards.”
+This has become more relevant with the creation of the International Sustainability Standards Board (ISSB) under the IFRS Foundation as the principles and concepts of the Integrated Reporting Framework will be used as a conceptual basis to establish the connectivity between the International Financial Reporting Standards (IFRS) and the new ISSB Sustainability Disclosure Standards.”

-In June 2022, the Value Reporting Foundation – home to the Integrated Thinking Principles, Integrated Reporting Framework and the SASB Standards – will consolidate under the IFRS Foundation, which is establishing the new International Sustainability Standards Board (ISSB).
+On August 1, 2022, the Value Reporting Foundation – home to the Integrated Thinking Principles, Integrated Reporting Framework and the SASB Standards – consolidated under the IFRS Foundation, which established the International Sustainability Standards Board (ISSB).